Annuity Calculator

 Fixed vs. Variable

 Traditional fixed annuities pay a guaranteed amount beginning on a specified date.
-The return rate usually depends on market interest rates at the time the annuity contract was signed.
+The return rate usually depends on market interest rates at the time that you signed the annuity contract.
 The advantage of a fixed annuity is that it guarantees the return on principal, which is good for seniors looking for a reliable income in retirement without the risks inherent to many other investment vehicles.

 Pro Tip: